FIA–FOTA dispute: Aftermath

 In the end the budget cap rules did not enter into Formula One for the 2010 season and BMW and Toyota would ultimately leave Formula One, with BMW Sauber turning into just Sauber which ran cars with Ferrari engines in Toyota's former grid spot until 2018 when it became Alfa Romeo Racing.
-The other new teams that joined the grid in 2010 - Team Lotus, Virgin Racing, HRT Formula 1 Team would not survive for the rest of the 2010s even after the teams went through changes in ownership. in 2016 Haas F1 Team joined the grid, bringing Formula One into its current state of 10 teams which has remained stable since then.
+The other new teams that joined the grid in 2010 - Team Lotus, Virgin Racing, HRT Formula 1 Team would not survive for the rest of the 2010s even after the teams went through changes in ownership. in 2016 Haas F1 Team joined the grid, bringing Formula One into a state of 10 teams which remained stable for a decade, until Cadillac F1 Team was granted entry in 2026, pushing the grid back up to 11 teams, which it remains at today.
 In 2020 Formula One teams agreed to introduce a new cost cap for the 2021 season which was initially set at $175 million before being reduced to $145 million for 2021 due to the covid-19 pandemic.
 The new cost cap will also decrease as time goes on, and includes exceptions such as marketing costs, driver salaries, the salaries of the three highest-paid team employees, team heritage activities, finance costs, taxes, among other exceptions.
 The cost cap introduced in 2021 is thus twice as high in allowed spending than the cost cap proposed in 2009.
-Also in 2020, Formula One introduced a new $200 million franchise fee for new teams entering the sport which would be shared across the 10 existing teams in order to make teams show a multi-year commitment to the sport, offset the dilution a new team would cause to the existing prize fund totals that is split between all Formula one teams, and to protect the value of existing Formula One teams.
+Also in 2020, Formula One introduced a new $200 million franchise fee for new teams entering the sport which would be shared across the 10 existing teams in order to make teams show a multi-year commitment to the sport, offset the dilution a new team would cause to the existing prize fund totals that is split between all Formula One teams, and to protect the value of existing Formula One teams.
 Previous to this, the franchise fee required that new teams pay into Formula One, with the fee gradually returned to the team.